tdlazoen/modern_era_philosophy/README.md

 An app was created using Flask and front end web development technologies to visualize the results.
 SQLAlchemy was used to communicate between the app and the database.

+Although we used Python 2 throughout the program, I opted to use Python 3 for my project due to my project centering around Natural Language Processing.
+Python 3's treatment of all text as unicode would remove the headache of dealing with both string and unicode data types.

 # Web Scraping
 The first step in the process was data collection.
 Both philosopher data and document data was needed to obtain insights through the analysis.
 Eleven websites were scraped in total, resulting in the collection of data on over 200 philosophers and about 500 documents.
 These numbers were later lowered during the data cleaning process.